GabrielSamojlo/OffIt/README.md

                 .withResponseCode(404);
 ```

-Of course you can get rid of those ```com.gabrielsamojlo.offit``` prefixes by removing imports to original Retrofit classes.
+Of course, you can get rid of those ```com.gabrielsamojlo.offit``` prefixes by removing imports to original Retrofit classes.

 #### Third way: Advanced Mocking with casting

-This approach is combination of two previous ones.
-You will have to annotate your API Service but this time, you can leave *original retroft Call* as return type:
+This approach is a combination of two previous ones.
+You will have to annotate your API Service but this time, you can leave *original retrofit Call* as a return type:

 ```java
 @GET("/posts/{id}")